Do you want to start a container farm business?

 But you don’t have to pay for it all yourself.

-A variety of grants and loans exist to help you finance your container farm.
+Use a loan to help you finance your container farm.

 In this article, you learned about 6 grants and 4 loans that can help you start your container farm business, but there are dozens of other farmer’s assistance programs out there at both the federal and state level.